 Federally qualified Swiss chartered accountant.
 Previous activities: CFO, Intercontainer, CFO, Kuoni, CFO, Danzas and partner and Board director of Ernst & Young AG, Basel.

-Current activities: Member of the Board of Directors of Adimmo AG (since 2006) and of Swiss Federal Railways (since 2008).
+Current activities: Member of the Board of Directors of Adimmo AG (since 2006) and Member of the Board of Directors of Swiss Federal Railways (since 2008).
 No member of the Board of Directors has any management mandate within the Valora Group or any significant business relations with the Group.
 Bernhard Heusler is a partner of the Wenger Plattner law practice, which has offices in Basel, Bern and Zurich.
-In 2010, Valora paid fees totalling CHF 36 k (CHF 245 k in 2009) to various members of the Wenger Plattner law practice.
+In 2012, Valora paid fees totalling CHF 508 thousand (CHF 197 thousand in 2011) to various members of the Wenger Plattner law practice.
 These related to notarisation services and advice in the fields of employment law, IT law, contract law and real-estate law.